ScilifelabDataCentre/Publications/publications/scripts/README.md

 fetch_bulk.py
 -------------
-Fetch many publications given PMID/DOI, label and qualifier.
+Fetch publications in bulk from CSV file containing PMID/DOI, label and qualifier.
 The publications are set as verified.

 trawl_pubmed.py
 ---------------